-But many others are welcoming visitors, while closely following state, city and Centers for Disease Control and Prevention (CDC) guidelines, says Christine Anagnos, executive director of the Association of Art Museum Directors, which estimates that 65 percent of its member institutions — from the esteemed Detroit Institute of Arts to the Portland Art Museum — have reopened.
-New York state allowed museums to open starting Aug.
-24, though at 25 percent capacity and using timed tickets to keep occupancy under control.
-The Museum of Fine Arts in Boston will open again on Sept.
-26, and the Philadelphia Museum of Art reopened in early September (though it’s closed on Mondays and Tuesdays).
+Even in 2020, many museums remained open by closely following state, city and Centers for Disease Control and Prevention (CDC) guidelines.
+Christine Anagnos, executive director of the Association of Art Museum Directors, estimates that 90 percent of its member institutions — from the esteemed Detroit Institute of Arts to the Portland Art Museum — have reopened, up from 65 percent in September 2020.

 Below are nine popular U.S. museums, along with their safety measures and star attractions.
-Each is limiting the number of visitors, providing plentiful hand sanitizer stations, and requiring masks and social distancing (they’ve also closed their checkrooms, so don’t bring anything you don’t want to carry around).
-Check their websites before going: Some museums across the country have reclosed due to rising COVID-19 cases.
-And be sure to follow CDC guidelines for safe travel.
+Each is limiting the number of visitors, providing plentiful hand sanitizer stations, and requiring masks and social distancing (they’ve also closed their checkrooms, so don’t bring anything you don’t want to carry).
+Check their websites before going — and be sure to follow CDC guidelines for safe travel.

 American Museum of Natural History in New York City

-What to expect: Tickets must be reserved online, and you’ll receive an entry time between 10 a.m. and 4 p.m.
-Interactive displays will be turned off to prevent touching.
-Additions include new air filters, temperature checks (visitors with a temperature of 100.4 or more cannot enter), and one-way traffic flows.
+What to expect: Tickets must be reserved online, and you’ll receive an entry time of between 10 a.m. and 4 p.m.
+Interactive displays are turned off to prevent touching.
+Additions include new air filters, temperature checks (visitors with a temperature of 100.4 degrees or more cannot enter) and one-way traffic flows.

 Admission fee: General admission tickets are $23 for adults, $18 for seniors.